 Institutional Special Needs Plans (I-SNPs) are for Medicare beneficiaries who need an institutional level of care through skilled nursing or similar facilities.
 This type of Special Needs Plan doesn’t usually come with a grocery allowance.

 You can typically only buy foods that are considered healthy with a Medicare grocery allowance.
-This includes fruits and vegetables, dairy products, proteins, grains, some frozen meals and foods, canned goods, and healthy snacks like nuts and granola bars.
-Foods high in saturated fats like chips and candy bars are usually ineligible for purchase with a Medicare grocery allowance.
+This includes fruits and vegetables, dairy products, proteins, grains, some frozen meals, canned goods, and healthy snacks like nuts and granola bars.
+Processed foods and foods high in saturated fats, like chips, candy bars, and sodas are usually ineligible for purchase with a Medicare grocery allowance.

 How a Medicare grocery allowance works depends on your insurance carrier and plan.
 In many cases, D-SNPs provide flex spending cards that you can use like a debit card.
 These cards are typically preloaded on a monthly or quarterly basis.